-A partnership is a relationship between two or more partners carrying out a business with a view to making a profit.
+A partnership, as defined in the Partnership Act 1890, is a relationship between two or more partners carrying out a business with a view to making a profit.
 A partnership, unlike a company, is not a separate legal entity.

 Could a company be a partner in a partnership?

 Partners can be individuals, companies and limited liability partnerships (LLP).